 Wednesday workshop sessions are included in each week of Symposium.
 For those who sign up for the Full All-Inclusive Symposium with Housing, the weekend’s Gap Weekend painting sessions and workshop are also included.

-In addition, Symposium guests (residential and By Day alike) can participate in an evening Open Studio night in the Threshing Barn at the Inn (open to Week One participants), and all are invited to contribute artworks to a special public Gallery Reception that opens on Thursday, July 21.
-Location TBA.
+In addition, Symposium guests (residential and By Day alike) can participate in an evening Open Studio night in the Threshing Barn at the Inn (open to Week One participants), and all are invited to contribute artworks to a special public Gallery Reception that opens on the second Thursday.

 Those who register for either the Full or Half Symposium, and will be staying at the Inn (in either a solo or double room) are welcome to bring a non-painting guest to either share their room, or have a room of their own.
 There is a discount of 15% for non-artist companions that can be applied at checkout.